Incandescent light bulb ban: India

 While not a complete ban, the UJALA plan in India sought to replace 770 million incandescent light bulbs with LED bulbs by 2019.
 This was expected to reduce energy consumption by over 100 billion kWh annually and reduce annual electricity bills by ₹400 billion.
 As of April 2017, 229 million LED bulbs had been distributed across the country.

 The states of Tamil Nadu, Kerala and Karnataka in India have banned the use of incandescent bulbs in government departments, various boards, cooperative institutions, local bodies, and institutions running on government aid.
 Kerala banned incandescent bulbs in November 2020.

 Israel

 Phase out of 60W and over incandescent light bulbs has been implemented from 1 January 2012.
 As a measure to increase awareness a national awareness campaign has been initiated by the Ministry of Energy where three CFLs will be sold at a subsidized price to the public.

 Kazakhstan

 Kazakhstan banned all bulbs over 25 W on 1 January 2014.

 Kuwait

 As of 1 August 2017, Kuwait has banned the import of incandescent light bulbs, including halogen bulbs.

 Malaysia

 It was reported in 2012 that Malaysia would ban production, import and sales incandescent bulbs by 2014 as part of efforts to save power and to help cut greenhouse gas emissions.

 Nepal

-Nepal has banned incandescent light bulbs.
+Nepal banned incandescent light bulbs on 6 July 2019.